Crystal Palace: Tony Pulis says he can keep club in Premier League

 "We need to look at January and certainly will.
 I know what it takes and hopefully I won't put this football club in the wrong way.
 They have to be done in the right way."

-Pulis confirmed caretaker Keith Millen, who oversaw a 1-0 win at Hull on Saturday, will remain on the Palace coaching staff but the new boss has yet to establish his full backroom team.
+Pulis confirmed caretaker Keith Millen, will remain on the Palace coaching staff but the new boss has yet to establish his full backroom team.

 "Keith will be staying, I signed him at Bristol City so there is no problems there," he said.